 In his spare time, Dr. Kenny enjoyed playing golf and tennis and he also enjoyed watching professional sports.

 Dr. Kenny died in Vancouver on the 16th of March, 1993.
 Mrs. Kenny died in Vancouver on the 17th of March, 2010.
-She was buried at at Gardens of Gethsemani Cemetery and Mausoleum, Surrey, Greater Vancouver, British Columbia.
+They are both buried at at Gardens of Gethsemani Cemetery and Mausoleum, Surrey, Greater Vancouver, British Columbia.